 I feel like the exposure in Philosophy to numerous viewpoints makes me very open to the various viewpoints of my patients.
 I feel like I am slower to judge than my peers and hope that my patients appreciate me for it.Dr.
 William Berry, OB/Gyn, B.A.
 2013 (Double Major with Philosophy)

 Thinking about a Philosophy course or considering a minor or double major?
 We welcome your questions!
-Contact the Philosophy academic advisor, Jeanne Myers, at email@example.com.
+Contact the Philosophy academic advisors, Shauna Melvin and Lucy Dodd, at email@example.com.